Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

 ### Impact ###

-This will impact people browsing sites which only support up to SSLv3 and people using out-of-date browser which also support up-to SSLv3.
-We would recommend disabling this on all services implementing SSL for secure connections ASAP, common services on a Linux server would include:
+This will impact anyone browsing sites or using services which only support up to SSLv3.
+We would recommend disabling this on all services implementing SSL for secure connections ASAP, common services on a Linux server could include:

  * Apache 2
  * Postfix